nayere6342/apcsa-freedom-project/tool/learning-log.md

     print(f"An error occurred: {e}")
 ```

-The first thing that the code does is that it first fetchs the `url` in the line `url = "https://youtube.com/video_file.txt"` that it trying to download then it gives that file a name so that the user knows where it is going to be.
+The first thing that the code does is that it first fetches the `url` in the line `url = "https://youtube.com/video_file.txt"` that it trying to download then it gives that file a name so that the user knows where it is going to be.
 In this case it is a file found on youtube and the file type is a text file _(`txt`)_ After that is done, it gives the user the finished file using `with open(local_filename, "wb") as f: for chunk in response.iter_content(chunk_size=8192): f.write(chunk)` which will open the file in the topbar.
-At the end of it all it will either give back a `downloaded successfully.` or a `An error occurred` if something somehow, went wrong.
+At the end of it all it will either give back a `downloaded successfully.` or an `An error occurred` if something somehow went wrong.

 ### Challenges: